ELEVATORmedia/socialite/README.md

 Returns the absolute URL based on the `username` and `type` property.
 Here, `type` is a enumeration of pre-defined values marked as follows: `['facebook', 'instagram', 'twitter', 'soundcloud', 'youtube']`.
 If the user input is empty or malformed, an empty string will be returned.

+> In the event this documentation may be outdated, please refer to the ALL_SOCIAL_DOMAINS enumeration found in `src/enums.js`

 It is important to note that `youtube` links are an exception in parsing strategy given that their website has several strategies for redirecting a user to a specified user's channel.
 In specific, they have the following url patterns:

 ```